gojimmypi/wolfssh/examples/ESP32-SSH-Server/README.md

 - Ensure the proper USB drivers are being used for the respective USB devices.

+- Try specifying a slower JTAG speed

+- Try programming via COM port if JTAG not cooperating

+- if COM port programming is not working, try a slower baud rate.

+- Erase the flash: `esptool.py  -p COM10 -b 9600 erase_flash`

+- Remove or disable all breakpoints.

+###  Error: Couldn't find an available hardware trigger

+Try disabling all breakpoints:  Visual Studio Menu: Debug - Disable all breakpoints

+### Error: Couldn't find the hardware resources used by hardware trigger.

+Try disabling all breakpoints:  Visual Studio Menu: Debug - Disable all breakpoints

 ### fatal error: wolfssl/options.h: No such file or directory

 Many problems can originate in the configuration file.